 Community screening at High View with Malcolm Le Grice in attendance.

 The value of creativity within High View is huge.
 In 2013 they were one of the first schools to be awarded Arts Mark Gold and the ethos of utilising a creative approach to teaching meant that internally creative approaches developed and progressed; whilst the opportunity for connection to the community and city that Take A Part supported meant there were connections to more projects of profile within the city.

 Via the partnership with Take A Part, High View School has been involved in projects with the Philharmonia Orchestra (London), The National Trust, The Hayward Gallery, Situations, Plymouth Arts Centre, The Arts Institute and Horizon.

 The relationship we have developed with High View has led to the development of exciting and high quality work and projects.
 School continues to be a key way for us to connect with and engage local families and support in growing relationships, confidence and opportunities.
 We are committed to continuing to connect with schools to offer the chance to develop skills, grow networks, test new ideas and push creative boundaries.
-We are taking our approaches and models of learning that we have tested and embedded with High View School and offering them out to other institutions, so please get in touch with us if you are interested in creative approaches to learning!

 - Over its iterations Crazy Glue has worked with and supported 30+ families

 - Take A Part have supported Crazy Glue in delivering/participating in 30 different projects, workshops, exhibitions and events

 - In partnership with Take A Part High View School have worked with galleries and National organisations including: The Hayward Gallery, The National Trust, the Philharmonia Orchestra, Plymouth Arts Centre, Situations, The Arts Institute.